fedspendingtransparency/datalab-archive/documentation/workflow-structure.md

 Once a feature is completed, create a pull request in Github and merge the branch into `dev-release`.

-## When Developers Work Together on the Same Feature
+## When Developers Work Together on a Feature

 If you are working on a feature with a peer, please work off of a main feature branch.
 Each developer should create a sub feature branch from the main feature branch and merge when complete.